-Our first method for estimating the value of the drift $b$ in a fixed point $x\in \R$ is inspired of the Nadaraya-Watson kernel regression.
+Our first method for estimating the value of the drift $b$ in a fixed point $x\in\R$ is inspired of the Nadaraya--Watson kernel regression.
 We construct this estimator in the following subsection.
-Thereafter some deviation probability bounds are given and finally, the consistency will be stated under the ergodicity assumption.
+Thereafter, some deviation probability bounds are given and finally, the consistency will be stated under the ergodicity assumption.